 Abstracts: Submission guidelines

-- Authors may submit abstracts for oral presentations or poster sessions for the ECBIP 2023 AEER
+- Authors may submit abstracts for oral and poster presentation or report case for the ECBIP 2023 AEER

 - Abstracts must be submitted online no later than January 15, 2023.

 - The link to submit abstracts will be given on this page as soon as abstract submission opens.

 - Authors must be registered to attend the event.

 - As they submit an abstract, authors have to be aware that they must register to the congress if they have an abstract accepted, and be onsite in case of oral presentation.

 - Abstract submissions will be reviewed by the Abstracts Review Committee for acceptance.